 MEET THE COMMUNITY OF LONGWOOD | Sharon Henry

-Longwood was once perceived as the black sheep of St Helena, perhaps because of a ‘bad boy’ image inherited from notorious resident/prisoner, Napoleon Bonaparte.
+Longwood, St Helena was once perceived as the black sheep district of the island, perhaps because of a ‘bad boy’ image inherited from notorious resident/prisoner, Napoleon Bonaparte.
 These days the district’s reputation has completely turned around and they own bragging rights to not one or two, but three of the island’s flagship attractions.
 There is the endemic wirebird, the airport and of course thanks to the French emperor’s incarceration, Longwood House, placing the district firmly on St Helena’s tourist map.

 Here is also where you’ll find grazing cattle and working donkeys.
 And goats feeding off the island’s only golf course.
 The majority of the island’s vegetables are grown here, produced from the green, yellow and brown quilt of fields that pepper the district’s fringes.

 Longwood was known among Saints as ‘Texas.’
 Maybe it stems from a love of country music.
 Perhaps also the fact that horses were once kept here.

 “The way I know it,” a lady tells me pegging washing on the line, “is that we’re called Texas because there used to be a lot of bar fights.
 I can remember people saying, ‘don’t go to Longwood because of the fights.’
 It’s not like that anymore though.”

 That said, above all the perceptions, labels and tourist attractions, Longwood in my opinion is where you’ll find the strongest sense of a close knit community on the island.

 From the moment of entering Longwood Gate it feels like stepping through the door of a large, countryside compound; you’re instantly enveloped into the neighbourhood.